-What's the vibe?
-The founders of the Brûlerie de Belleville restored this twenties bistro with immense care, preserving its imposing mirrors, gorgeous ceiling and paintings, while adding new hand-painted tables and Maison Gatti rattan chairs.
-No more crap beer, bitter coffee or subpar sandwiches – these are ethical, artisanal products at their best.
-Expect local craft beers and coffee from the Brûlerie itself – best enjoyed on its sunny terrace, which dominates the crossroads between the rue la Grange aux Belles and Juliette Dodu.
-The gentle atmosphere of the area shines through at this little haven, making it the perfect place to enjoy a book and breakfast before work.
+What's the deal?
+The founders of the Brûlerie de Belleville restored this ’20s bistro with immense care, preserving its imposing mirrors, gorgeous ceiling and paintings – and adding hand-painted tables and Maison Gatti rattan chairs.
+No more crap beer, bitter coffee or subpar sandwiches: these are ethical, artisanal products at their best.
+Expect local craft beers and coffee from the Brûlerie itself.

 What should I order?
 A boiled egg, toast and a filter coffee.

-What’s the vibe?
+What’s the deal?
 Superior barista Thomas Lehoux’s café is perfectly located just off the funky Canal Saint-Martin.
-The discrete pinewood storefront is decorated with plants and herbs, a few rickety stools sit on the pavement for determined smokers, and it’s invariably packed, often with a long line queuing outside.
-The food is prepared in a shiny kitchen out at the back, and is handled by Le Bal Café, a cool address just off the Place de Clichy, one of the rare restaurants which takes its coffee as seriously as the wine list.
-Don’t be surprised to see sausage rolls, salt beef and cauliflower soup on the menu, as chef Anne Trattles is English and used to work at St John’s in London.
+The discreet pinewood storefront is decorated with plants and herbs, a few rickety stools perch on the pavement for determined smokers, and it’s invariably packed, often with a long queue outside.
+The food is prepared in a shiny kitchen out back, and is handled by Le Bal Café, one of the rare restaurants which takes its coffee as seriously as the wine list.

 What should I order?
 One of the guest coffee blends and as many baked goods as your stomach can handle.

-What’s the vibe?
-Looking out over Pigalle’s leafy Place Lino Ventura, KBCafeShop (which stands for Kooka Boora) is modelled on speciality coffee bars in Australia, which is why you’ll see Antipodean favourites like a creamy flat white, long black and mochaccino on the menu, plus a whole host of iced coffees that are served all the year round.
-KB doesn’t roast its own beans, working with the dynamic team at Café Lomi, but they change the range every couple of months.
-They are also very keen on fresh milk for the lattes and cappuccinos, brought in from Normandy.
+What’s the deal?
+Looking out over Pigalle’s leafy Place Lino Ventura, KBCaféShop is modelled on speciality coffee bars in Australia, which is why you’ll see Antipodean favourites like a creamy flat white, long black and mochaccino on the menu, plus a whole host of iced coffees served all year round.
+KB doesn’t roast its own beans, instead working with the dynamic team at Café Lomi, but they change the range every couple of months.

-What’s the vibe?
-Formerly of two neighbouring bars in the 11th, Café Chilango and Chambre Noire, Mexican chef Mario Flores rustles up a weekly changing menu of burritoes, quesadillas and guacamole with seasonal organic fruit and veg.
-The interior is every Instagrammer’s dream – big glass windows, charming Parisian furnishings, white tiled walls, mirrored ceilings and flowers on each table.
-Coffee comes from excellent merchants The Beans on Fire, but expect regularly rotating blends and providers.
-The filter coffee is a very reasonable and a chai latte would go well with a pumpkin bread, cheesecake or cookie.
-There’s even viennoiserie, a rarity in third wave coffee shops.
+What’s the deal?
+Mexican chef Mario Flores rustles up a weekly changing menu of burritos and quesadillas packed with seasonal, organic veg.
+The interior is an Instagrammer’s dream – big glass windows, charming Parisian furnishings, white tiled walls, mirrored ceilings and flowers on each table.
+Coffee comes from The Beans on Fire, but expect regularly rotating blends and providers.
+The filter coffee is very reasonable and a chai latte would go well with pumpkin bread, cheesecake or a cookie.

 What should I order?
 A €3.50 filter coffee and a freshly baked pastry.

 What should I order?
-A slice of pandan chiffon cake and an espresso.
+A slice of pandan chiffon and an espresso.

 What should I order?
-The almond financiers and a filter coffee.
+An almond financier and a filter coffee.

-What’s the vibe?
-Hidden away in an unfashionable part of the 18th arrondissement, from the outside, Lomi looks like a bland modern building, but the café attracts a strong local following, with a colourful mix of mums and babies, building workers and students hunched over laptops, local businessmen and coffee fanatics making a pilgrimage: Lomi is also renowned in the coffee fraternity for its roasting.
-For a change, there are more women than men behind the bar, with a lady barista and a Japanese patisserie chef who trained at William Ledeuil’s Ze Kitchen Galerie restaurant.
+What’s the deal?
+Tucked away in a démodé part of the 18th arrondissement, from the outside, Lomi looks a little bland, but the café attracts a vibrant mix of mums and babies, students hunched over laptops and local businessmen.
+Lomi is also renowned in the coffee fraternity for its roasting.
+For once, you’ll find more women than men behind the counter, including a female barista and a Japanese patisserie chef who trained at William Ledeuil’s Ze Kitchen Galerie restaurant.

-What’s the vibe?
-This contemporary cool museum cafe in the 18th is run by Rose Bakery-trained chefs whipping up Franco-British classics and an excellent brunch.
-The space was once a cabaret and then became the largest PMU in France, but it’s now chic and airy, with walls adorned with documentary photography.
-It’s a no reservations spot so arrive early on weekends or kill time at one of the BAL’s excellent exhibitions and arty bookstore.
+What’s the deal?
+This contemporary museum café in the 18th is run by Rose Bakery-trained chefs whipping up Franco-British classics and an excellent brunch.
+The space was once a cabaret and then became the largest PMU in France, but it’s now chic and airy, the walls adorned with documentary photography.
+It’s a no-reservations spot – so arrive early on weekends or kill time at one of the BAL’s first-rate exhibitions.